iamdcj/javascripts/types/README.md

 Types are the building blocks of any program written in a language, without them we can't do jack.

-JS provides methods and properties for each of its various datatypes - knowing these will make programming in JS a lot easier.

-JavaScript is a loose/dynamic typed language; *no type enforcement for bindings.*

 #### Type, a definition
 This definition, like most things I know about JS, is from Kyle Simpson's [YDKJS](https://github.com/getify/You-Dont-Know-JS) series;
 > a type is an intrinsic, built-in set of characteristics that uniquely identifies the behavior of a particular value and distinguishes it from other values, both to the engine and to the developer. - K. Simpson

-So, a type is a thing in a language which is recognisable by its make-up ~ engine/developer knows that type x is type x by the way it looks(sort of).
+So, a type is a thing in a language which is recognisable by its make-up ~ engine/developer knows that type x is type x by the way it looks.
+It is this recognition/knowledge which allows programmers to utilise a particular types properties/methods.

-#### A note on 'Loose/Dynamic' Typing
+#### 'Loose/Dynamic' typing
+JavaScript is a loose/dynamic typed language; *no type enforcement for bindings.*

 Loose typing does not require a variable has a type assigned to it, i.e. a 'loose' variable is dynamic because its value can be any type, at any time - JS engines do not utilises type enforcement, and because of it is argued that JS doesn't have types, due to its dynamic/loose nature, however the ECMAScript specification uses the term "type", which works for me.

 It is best to think of values of having types, not the bindings; *a variable can hold different types at any point in the lifecycle of a program.*